190n/rust-raytracing/README.md

   -S, --scene scene:     which scene to render. options:
     random:
       random spheres; final render from Ray Tracing in One Weekend
+    random_moving:
+      random spheres, but some of them are moving; figure 1 from Ray Tracing: The Next Week
     figure19:
       figure 19 from Ray Tracing in One Weekend; three spheres with different materials
     refraction: